 Typically, when accessing care outside of the service area, you will obtain care from health care Providers that have a contractual agreement with the local Blue Cross and/or Blue Shield Licensee in that other geographic area ("Host Blue").
-You must get Prior Approval to get care from non-contracting providers.
+These Providers are called "BlueCard Providers."
+You do not need Prior Approval to see an out-of-state BlueCard Provider, unless the service requires Prior Approval under your Contract.